FlorianWilk/SpotMicroAI/README.md

 ![JetsonNano-Case](/Images/jetsonNanoCase.jpg)

-The Controller-Firmware for the Arduino-Mega can be found in /Controller.
-It will receive and send Commands and Information via UART(Serial) to our Locomotion-Controller.
-UPDATE: Not used anymore.

 ### Sensors

 Since i am not a robotics company, i can't easily invest some hundreds of Euros/Dollars.
 So i will use Sonar Sensors instead of visual sensors like RGB or RGBD-Cams.
 Maybe i will try with ESPEyes or something in the near future.